jpp577/jpp577.github.io/_pages/about.md

   - /about.html
 ---

 I am a joint Ph.D. student with Wuhan University and City University of Hong Kong, under the supervision of Prof. [Qian Wang](http://nisplab.whu.edu.cn/people.html) and Prof. [Cong Wang](https://www.cs.cityu.edu.hk/~congwang/).
 I am broadly interested in privacy-enhancing technologies and anonymity in the context of networking and big data.
-I completed my B.S at Wuhan University in 2019 and graduated with honors.
+I completed my B.S at Wuhan University in 2019 and was fortuanate to join and study in [NIS&P lab](http://nisplab.whu.edu.cn/index.html) since my sophomore year.

 News